openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Composite Signatures

-ML-DSA + ECC signatures are meant to contain both the ML-DSA and the ECC signature data, and an implementation MUST validate both algorithms to state that a signature is valid.
+The ML-DSA + ECC signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA + ECC signature is valid.

 ## Multiple Signatures {#multiple-signatures}